Gobl1nGang/PictureThis/README.md

 This app uses **Development Builds** (not Expo Go) due to native dependencies like `@shopify/react-native-skia`.

 #### iOS (Physical Device)
-1. Connect your iPhone to your Mac.
+1. Connect your iPhone to your Mac & Get iOS 26.1 in Xcode Components.
 2. Open `ios/PictureThis.xcworkspace` in Xcode.
 3. Select your **Team** in the "Signing & Capabilities" tab for the `PictureThis` target.
 4. Run the build command: